 And if it was, they should be looked at closely.

-So with the fact that we have these conversations about was this or did we get this much or was this little bit not verified?
+So the fact that we have these conversations about was this or did we get this much or was this little bit not verified?

-The fact is if this unit sees something that does not meet the test of validity, it gets kicked back.
+The fact is, if this unit sees something that does not meet the test of validity, it gets kicked back.

 And even the judges themselves will kick stuff back.